 We delved into the Partner Community to see what enterprising hosts include in their in-room amenities and the guest room supplies that their customers love the most.

-“We supply high speed WiFi, Netflix and I have a folder with roughly 100 DVDs in it, with at least half being childrens and family movies” - Bundoran Surfer Down-time is important for most guests, so having Netflix or other entertainment systems available in-room can appeal to many - and guests will appreciate not having to stream from their own devices.
-Free WiFi is also a big plus [and] for 30% of travellers it’s an essential piece of information that informs their booking decision.
+“We supply high speed WiFi, Netflix, and I have a folder with roughly 100 DVDs in it, with at least half being children and family movies” – Bundoran Surfer.
+Down-time is important for most guests, so having Netflix or other entertainment systems available in-room can appeal to many – and guests will appreciate not having to stream from their own devices.
+Free WiFi is also a big plus [and] for 30% of travelers it’s an essential piece of info that informs their booking decision.